SaadAhmad123/npm-package-template/README.md

-# Typescript NodeJS Package Template for AWS Lambda
+# Typescript NodeJS Package Template for Azure Cloud Functions

-This template designed for creating and deploying TypeScript-based Node packages on AWS Lambda.
-This template aims to streamline the development process and provide a consistent structure for AWS Lambda deployments.
+This template designed for creating and deploying TypeScript-based Node packages on Azure Cloud Functions.
+This template aims to streamline the development process and provide a consistent structure for Azure Cloud Functions deployments.

 ## Key Features

-- **Ease of Use**: Simplifies the process of setting up and structuring new TypeScript-based Node packages on AWS Lambda.
+- **Ease of Use**: Simplifies the process of setting up and structuring new TypeScript-based Node packages on Azure Cloud Functions.
 - **Standardization**: Provides a consistent structure for package development, ensuring best practices.
-- **AWS Lambda Packaging Script**: Includes a Bash script `./packager.sh` that facilitates the creation of a deployable zip file for AWS Lambda.
+- **Azure Cloud Functions Packaging Script**: Includes a Bash script `./packager.sh` that facilitates the creation of a deployable zip file for Azure Cloud Functions.

 ## Steps to Deploy Your Package